ds261/august2022/README.md

 ## Honour principle

-_You are welcome to exchange ideas in solving homework problems with your col- leagues, but all the work submitted for grading (homework, presentations, project, and midterm/final exam) must be your own work (i.e., you must have worked out all details by yourself).
+_You are welcome to exchange ideas in solving homework problems with your colleagues, but all the work submitted for grading (homework, presentations, project, and midterm/final exam) must be your own work (i.e., you must have worked out all details by yourself).
 Copying computer code or files (including the material on the web) without proper citation is considered as plagiarism._ **Any deviation from this principle will result in failing of the class.**